kkerswell/CI_PP1_AnimalCharity/README.md

 ### Images and Video
 - If the site was live then the companies own images/video would be used
-- For the project, royalt free imagry is required
+- For the project, royalty free imagry is required
 - Include pictures of cats and dogs
 - sources (images): https://unsplash.com/
 - Sources (video): https://www.pexels.com/